-As previously noted, the offenses created by proposed G.S.
-20-401 encompass elements of several existing offenses.
+As previously noted, the proposed offenses encompass elements of several existing offenses.
 However, due to imperfect matches between these elements, the Sentencing Commission cannot estimate how many existing convictions might instead become eligible for conviction under H.B.
 1354, or how many new convictions might occur.
 A general discussion of each proposed offense, and its potential impact on the prison population is included below.